DiamondLightSource/blueapi/docs/tutorials/run-plan-docs.md

 ![Execute task](run_plan_execute.png)

-3. Create a task using the task_id generated
+3. Set created task in the previous step to be the active task

-After posting a task, it still needs to be created such that it becomes active task.
+After creating a task in Step 2, it still needs to be set to be the active task.
 Scroll down to the 'Set Active Task' endpoint (/api/v1/worker/task).
 The default for 'task_id' should be 'string'.

 ![Set active task default](create_task_default.png)